-Developing a business plan is an important part of achieving your vision for your land.
+Developing a business plan is very important to help you to carefully outline how you would achieve your vision for your land.
 You will be introduced to 11 important components of a business plan.

 Step 1: The business planning process